SpideyX-spec/europe-power-generation-analysis/README.md

 ## 🗂️ Dataset Overview

-The dataset consists of **multiple CSV files** containing hourly power generation data across Europe.
+The dataset comprises hourly power generation records from the PJM Interconnection, covering 13 states in the Eastern US.

 ### Key Features:
 - **Timestamp** (UTC & local time)